cysouw/diathesis/text/c03_prepositions.md

 - Ich halte das Schwert.
 Ich halte dich für einen Scharlatan.
 - Sie erklärte die Lösung.
 Sie erklärte den Kandidaten zum Geschäftsführer.
-- Sie gab das Geld aus.
-Sie gab ihren Sohn für einen Künstler aus.

-### [ NP– | NAA ] Naming result {#sec:prepositions-naming-result}
+### [ N– | NL ] Manner of movement {#sec:prepositions-manner-of-movement}

-This alternation appears as a parallel to the double accusative of *nennen* 'to name' (see [@sec:case-named-objects]) for other naming verbs.
+Some movement verbs allow for the following two kinds of constructions.
+First a regular intransitive construction expressing the movement \Next[a] and, second, a construction with a local prepositional phrase in which the movement verb expresses the manner of movement \Next[b].
+Syntactically, there is a crucial difference between these two constructions in that the Perfekt auxiliary changes between *haben* \Next[a] and *sein* \Next[b].
+In the Perfekt construction with *sein* the local prepositional phrase cannot be left out \Next[c].

 \ex.
  \a.
-Sie schimpft auf mich.
+Ich habe (in dem Garten) getanzt.
  \b.
-Sie schimpft mich einen Narren
+Ich bin durch den Garten getanzt.
+ \c. \* ich bin getanzt.

 **Attested Verbs**

-- *schimpfen, fluchen*
+- *irren, klettern, kriechen, schwanken, stampfen, tanzen, wackeln*

 **Examples**

-- Er sitzt immer am selben Platz bei Bier und Schnaps, flucht mich einen Tagedieb, einen Affen, Bananenfresser, einen, der schon längstens in eine Arbeitserziehungsanstalt gehöre. (http://www.gruppe-4-w.de/forum/viewtopic.php?f=21&t=2047#p19030, accessed 29 Juli 2019)
+- Ich habe gestampft.
+Ich bin durch den Garten gestampft/geschwankt/getanzt
+- Der Pinguin hat mit dem Kopf gewackelt.
+Der Pinguin ist durch meine Beine gewackelt.
+- Ich habe gestern geklettert.
+Ich bin gestern auf den Berg geklettert.

-### --- [ Ø > OBJ > OBJ ] Resultative --- {.unnumbered}
+### --- [ Ø > OBJ > PBJ ] Resultative --- {.unnumbered}

-### [ N–A | NAL ] Action result + local antipassive {#sec:prepositions-action-result}
+### [ NA– | NLA ] Action result {#sec:prepositions-action-result}

 This alternation occurs with some transitive verbs like *brechen* 'to break' \Next[a-g], cf. the *wipe* alternation in English from Levin [-@levin1993: 53].
 Note that the accusatives at both sides of the alternation do not refer to the same roles.
 The original accusative is recast as a location, and a new accusative is introduced as the result of the action.